playframework/playframework/documentation/manual/releases/release30/Highlights30.md

 # What's new in Play 3.0

 Play 3.0 marks a new era for the Play Framework.
 Since late 2021, the project has undergone several major changes.

 1. The project is now entirely driven by the community, and fully committed to Open Source.
-2. The project transitioned from the project transitioned from Lightbend Inc. to a core team of dedicated individuals, as detailed in [our sponsorship page](https://www.playframework.com/sponsors).
+2. The project transitioned from Lightbend Inc. to a core team of dedicated individuals, as detailed in [our sponsorship page](https://www.playframework.com/sponsors).
 3. Play has decided to use [Apache Pekko](https://pekko.apache.org/) under the hood, instead of Akka.

 To emphasize all of these key changes, we have decided to mark the transition with a major version change - from 2 to 3.